Moving To Nigeria : All You Need To Know About Settling In Nigeria As An Expat

 Party Culture

 Nigerians know how to party and you can be assured of lots of fun events and locations to visit if you are staying in either Lagos or Abuja.
-If you are someone that likes to have fun after a long week, whether you want it loud and in the club or quiet in a nice cafe by the water , Nigeria has all of that to offer.
+If you are someone who likes to have fun after a long week, whether you want it loud and in the club or quiet in a nice cafe by the water, Nigeria has all of that to offer.

 Safety